 My Roommate Threatened to Throw My Laptop off the Balcony

-In the summer of 2017, my best friend and I moved into our new apartment at 2125 Franklin.
-He had a girlfriend at the time, so naturally, he moved in with her and left a pile of belongings on his side of the bedroom—storage, I guess.
-Since he was essentially living with her, I had the room all to myself.
+In the summer of 2017, my best friend and I renewed our lease at 2125 Franklin and moved into the apartment directly above our old one.
+He had a girlfriend at the time, so within days he was basically living at her place, leaving behind a mountain of random stuff on his side of the bedroom.
+Storage, I guess.
+Which meant I had the room all to myself, and for a while, that felt like a win.

 Hello, Billy